djangofan/WebDriverTestingTemplate/README.md

   </tr>
   <tr>
     <th>Gradle Wrapper</th>
-    <td>Did not choose to implement the Gradle wrapper because I believe that downloading<br/>Gradle and
+    <td>Did not choose to implement the Gradle wrapper because I believe that downloading Gradle and<br/>
        configuring GRADLE_HOME and PATH are easy enough.
 Also, a manual setup of Gradle gives<br/>us more control using a batch script.</td>
   </tr>